afeld/computing-in-context/notebooks.md

     - For example, include charts that you generate that may not show anything interesting and explain what you are choosing to look at instead.
     - You should still be cleaning up unused/broken code to make your notebook readable.
     - You may need to tweak your research question as you go.
 Show and explain why.
+- **Values should not be [hard-coded](https://en.wikipedia.org/wiki/Hard_coding)**
+  - In other words, if the dataset got additional rows, had values changed, etc., the rest of the notebook should work as expected.

+### Tips

+- The dataset/analysis can be serious or silly.
+- You can be creative, but **start simple**.
+- For these Projects, the important thing is getting practice with the mechanics of working with data in code.
+  - You won’t be graded on the scientific soundness of your work.